 Hearty lamb bredie made with lamb ribs

-Nothing beats a good stew on a cold winter’s night, and this hearty lamb bredie made with lamb ribs is one of the best lamb stew recipes ever.
-The lamb is succulent and fall-of-the bone tender, while the stew itself is packed with vegetables.
+Nothing beats a good stew on a cold winter’s night, and this hearty lamb bredie (the South African term is lam bredie or lam ribbetjies) made with lamb ribs is one of the best lamb stew recipes ever.
+The lamb is succulent and fall-off-the bone tender, while the stew itself is packed with vegetables.
 The gravy is thick and full of flavour, and today I’m going to share my secret to making this gravy without the use of a thickening agent.
 Once you’ve tried it I’m sure you’ll agree that it’s a winner.

 I can’t think of many meals that satisfy the senses as much as a stew.
 The wonderful aroma that emanates from the pan as the stew is cooking; the sight of the meat and vegetables, piled on your plate, accompanied by slices of crusty bread to mop up the delicious juices; and the taste of those mouthwatering flavours that stay with you from the first forkful to the last.
 A good stew is definitely a meal made in heaven.

-You can make this dish either in a pressure cooker, or in a saucepan on the stove top.
+You can make this lamb stew either in a pressure cooker, or in a saucepan on the stove top.
 I’ve included instructions for both below.